HubTurbo/addressbook/docs/testing/Testing.md

 #### Test mode
 - `headless` to indicate headless mode
   - applies only to tests with flexible test mode
+- `headlessForMac`
-  - note that on Mac OS, this also avoids running some tests since they disrupt the user's workflow
+  - In addition to the default `headless` task, this also avoids running some tests that disrupt the user's workflow on Mac

 #### Others
 - `checkStyle` to run code style checks